-The 723.6 m2 (7,788.77 ft2) subject property is located within the Markham Village Heritage Conservation District on the east side of Main Street South, north of Highway 407, and south of Highway 7.
-The property is addressed and fronts on to Mill St while the rear yard abuts the lands at 73 Main Street South (See Location Map - Figure 1).
+The 712.3 m2 (7,667.13 ft2) subject property is located within the Markham Village Heritage Conservation District on the east side of Main Street South, north of Highway 407, and south of Highway 7.
+The property is addressed and fronts onto Mill St while the rear yard abuts the lands at 73 Main Street South (See Location Map - Figure 1).
 Adjacent land uses are entirely residential, comprised of single, and semi-detached dwellings.
-The property is occupied by the southern half of semi-detached dwelling constructed in 1959 (See Photograph of the Existing Semi-Detached Dwelling Figure 2).
-A manicured lawn and some shrubs exist at the rear of the property.
+The property is occupied by the northern half of a semi-detached dwelling constructed in 1959 (See Photograph of the Existing Semi-Detached Dwelling - Figure 2).
+A manicured lawn and three (3) mature trees exist at the rear of the property.

-The owner of the property immediately to the west at 73 Main Street South has submitted an Official Plan, and Zoning By-law amendment applications as well as a Site Plan Control and Subdivision applications to the City seeking permission for a proposed townhouse development.
+The owner of the property immediately to the west at 73 Main Street South has submitted Official Plan, and Zoning By-law amendment applications as well as Site Plan Control and Subdivision applications to the City seeking permission for a proposed townhouse development.
 They have negotiated with the owners of the semi-detached units at 14, 16 and 20 Mill Street to purchase the rear portions of their respective lots, so that the conveyed parcels of land can be incorporated into their proposed development of 73 Main Street South.
-Similar consent and minor variance applications have also been submitted to the Committee of adjustment by the owners of these neighbouring properties (B/18/18, A/161/18 and B/19/18).
+Similar consent and minor variance applications have also been submitted to the Committee of Adjustment by the owners of these neighbouring properties (B/17/18, A/160/18 and B/19/18).